intro-to-data/Class/Week 07 Midterm/README.md

     ## #   Diabetes <lgl>, Alcoholism <lgl>, Handcap <lgl>, ReceivedSMS <lgl>,
     ## #   NoShow <lgl>

-Remember, you must load your packages (tidyverse, etc.) and data for EACH session in R. Just beause you had tidyverse loaded last time means very little until you load it for the current session.
+Remember, you must load your packages (`tidyverse`, etc.) and data for EACH session in R. Just beause you had the `tidyverse` loaded last time means nothing for the current session.

 **Hint:** Run all of the preceding code.

 # Appointments

-A no-show appointment occurs when a patient makes a doctor appointment, receives all of the instructions, and does not come to their appointment.
+A no-show appointment occurs when a patient makes an appointment with their doctor, receives all of the instructions, and does not come to their appointment.
 Understanding the likelihood of a patient skipping their appointment is helpful for providers and their staff.

 Although this data set is specific to Brazil and is taken from Kaggle, this is a very real problem we work on here in the Capital District.